Red, White & Royal Blue (soundtrack)

-Red, White & Royal Blue (Amazon Original Motion Picture Soundtrack) is the soundtrack to the 2023 film Red, White & Royal Blue directed by Matthew López, based on Casey McQuiston's 2019 novel of the same name.
-The soundtrack featured 27 tracks, with two songs — "If I Loved You" and "Fruit (Red, White & Royal Blue Version)" by Vagabon and Oliver Sim respectively — released as singles, and the remainder of the album consisted of instrumental tracks composed by Sofia Hultquist Drum & Lace, released by Lakeshore Records on August 11, 2023.
+Red, White & Royal Blue (Amazon Original Motion Picture Soundtrack) is the soundtrack to the 2023 film Red, White & Royal Blue directed by Matthew López, based on Casey McQuiston's 2019 novel.
+The soundtrack features 27 tracks — two songs ("If I Loved You" and "Fruit (Red, White & Royal Blue Version)" by Vagabon and Oliver Sim respectively) released as singles, and 25 instrumental tracks composed by Sofia Hultquist aka Drum & Lace.
+It was released by Lakeshore Records on August 11, 2023.